sirajms5/choropleth-map-D3.js/README.md

 # choropleth-map
-This is a demonstration of the usage of D3.js on making a chloropleth map
+This is a demonstration of the usage of D3.js on making a choropleth map

 -----
 Screenshot for running program: